Research I POV I UX / UI Design

 Main Interview Insights

-Meal plans should cater to both adults' needs and children's preferences.
+• Family-friendly nutrition — Meal plans should cater to both adults' dietary needs and children's preferences.

-Time management plays a crucial role in maintaining healthy habits.
+• Need for flexibility — Time management plays a crucial role in maintaining healthy habits consistently.

-Regular reminders are essential to keep users engaged and on track.
+• Motivation — Regular reminders are essential to keep users engaged and on track with their goals.

-Scientifically backed information is highly valued as users aim to set a healthy example for their children.
+• Value of education — Scientifically backed information is highly valued, particularly among users who aim to set a healthy example for their children.

 User Personas

-To gain a deeper understanding of the target users' challenges and needs, I carried out user interviews.
-By analyzing the qualitative data, I defined two user personas within the main target groups, allowing me to better address their needs and prioritize design goals effectively.
+To gain a deeper understanding of the target users' challenges and needs, I conducted a series of user interviews.
+By analyzing the qualitative data collected, I defined two distinct user personas representing the primary target groups — enabling me to better address their needs and prioritize design goals effectively.

 User Flow

-To ensure that the design is user-centered and successful from the user's perspective, I create user flows.
-This allows me to visualize and confirm that all user needs are met within the task.
+To ensure a user-centered design that holds up from the user's perspective, I created user flows.
+These allowed me to visualize the complete journey through each task and confirm that all user needs were accounted for within the experience.

 Low-Fidelity Prototypes

-Low-fidelity wireframes were tested in usability studies, allowing for quick and cost-effective adjustments before moving to the more expensive digital implementation.
+Low-fidelity wireframes were tested in usability studies, enabling quick and cost-effective adjustments before committing to the more resource-intensive digital implementation.

-In the initial rough sketches, I focused on functional and intuitive navigation.
-Through iterations, I refined them to enhance functionality.
+In the initial sketches, the focus was on establishing functional and intuitive navigation.
+Through successive iterations, the wireframes were refined to improve overall usability.

-A key insight was the importance of providing valuable content with sufficient spacing for better readability and usability.
+A key insight from this phase was the importance of delivering meaningful content with sufficient spacing — directly contributing to better readability and a more comfortable user experience.

 Mid-Fidelity Prototypes

-To convey form and functionality, I created mid-fidelity prototypes, focusing on grid structure, spacing, and refining content to ensure clarity in presentation.
+To communicate both form and functionality, I developed mid-fidelity prototypes with a focus on grid structure, spacing, and content refinement — ensuring clarity and coherence in the overall presentation.

 High-Fidelity Prototypes